-- Aortic root diameter may be at the upper limits of normal for body size, but unlike Marfan syndrome there is not progression to aneurysm or predisposition to dissection.
+- Aortic root diameter may be at the upper limits of normal for body size, but unlike Marfan syndrome, there is no progression to aneurysm or predisposition to dissection.

 - Skin may show stretch marks unrelated to weight gain or loss (striae).

 - Skeletal features, including curvature of the spine (scoliosis), chest wall deformities, and joint hypermobility, may be present.

 People with MASS Phenotype do not have lens dislocation, but may have myopia, also known as nearsightedness.